fbpx

 To meet program requirements

 At all times Volunteers will keep personal information accurate and up-to-date for the purposes identified above.
+Volunteers are required to complete the Oath of Confidentiality as part of the annual Volunteer Participation Form.
 Questions and concerns regarding the collection and/ or use of personal information will be directed to the 4-H Ontario’s Privacy Officer.

 Youth participants, volunteers, donors, sponsors and stakeholders do have choices and can refuse or withdraw consent for 4-H Ontario to keep and use information.